julissamijares/Boston-Bus-Transit/Intern-Project-Cleanup/Datasets/READ.md

-This folder contains all of the datasets that are referenced in the report (csv files), and the code that accompanies those datasets and numerical figures.
+This folder contains all of the code that accompanies the datasets and numerical figures.
+The datasets themselves can not be added to the repository due to their large size.